 Evacuation is generally the first thing people want to learn about.
 So here’s the scoop:

 - How do I get notified of the evacuation plan?
 Basically, you need to pay attention to media outlets and online announcements.
-Definitely sign up for “reverse 911” through Deschutes County.
-We can help you do this if you bring your phone to the Firewise Rally on May 7.
+Sign up for “reverse 911” through Deschutes County.
+We can help you do this if you bring your phone to the Firewise Rally in May.

 What can I do today, in the next few weeks, and year-round to help reduce the chances of my house burning down due to wildfire?

 Start reading everything you can get your hands on about preparing for fire.
 We guarantee that you will find easy first steps to take and information on what more can be done later.
 Here’s a good place to start: https://www.nfpa.org.
-Then, come to the Firewise Kickoff and Rally in Tollgate on May 6-7.
+Plan to attend the next annual Firewise Rally in Tollgate on May 6, 2023.

 I can take care of my own property, but what about all the common areas in Tollgate?

-As you know, Tollgate consists of a combination of private land and houses, along with shared common areas.
-Did you know there are 13.25 miles along the paved roads and cul-de-sacs with about 250 acres of common area altogether?
-Whew!
-The TPOA Board of Directors and the Firewise committee are working together to coordinate resources to clean up and maintain the common areas.
-This will be a major community undertaking, but we are confident we can get it done.
-We have to!
+As you know, Tollgate consists of 346 acres in a combination of private land and houses, including 126 acres of shared common areas.
+There are 13.25 miles along the paved roads and cul-de-sacs.
+The TPOA Board of Directors and the Firewise Committee are working together to coordinate resources to clean up and maintain the common areas.
+This is a major community undertaking, but we are confident we can get it done.